 Now, why would you want to know your chord progression?
-Knowing your chord progressions helps you learn your tunes faster.
+Knowing a chord progression in and out helps you learn your tunes faster.

-In turn, this knowledge would help you map out the course of your jazz improvisation.
+In turn, this knowledge would help you map out the course of your jazz piano improvisation.

 Knowing when each chord is going to turn up will allow you to anticipate what’s coming next and will help you play the best notes over each chord change.

-It’s also very important that you know how to play your chord progressions in every key.
+It’s also very important that you know how to play a chord progression in every key.